rei/rei-cedar-docs/docs/components/chips/README.md

 <cdr-img class="cdr-doc-article-img" :src="$withBase(`/chips/overview_selection_a.png`)"/>

-Single select chip groups allow the user to select one option out of a group of two or more options.
+Single select chip groups allow the user to make one selection out of a group of two or more options.

 ## Accessibility